Project Description

 • Various sizes of raised planting beds

-• 3-bin compost system built out of woven logs
+• Three-bin compost system built out of woven logs

 Client